zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[xszyou / Fay](https://github.com/xszyou/Fay) - Fay is an open-source digital human framework integrating language models and digital characters.
 It offers retail, assistant, and agent versions for diverse applications like virtual shopping guides, broadcasters, assistants, waiters, teachers, and voice or text-based mobile assistants.
 ## C

+* 【2025-05-24】[jniebuhr / gaggimate](https://github.com/jniebuhr/gaggimate) - This project upgrades a Gaggia espresso machine with smart controls to improve your coffee-making experience.
+By adding a display and custom electronics, you can monitor and control the machine more easily.
+* 【2025-05-24】[FDio / vpp](https://github.com/FDio/vpp) - Mirror of VPP code base hosted at git.fd.io
 * 【2025-05-23】[vanilla-wiiu / vanilla](https://github.com/vanilla-wiiu/vanilla) -
 * 【2025-05-18】[microsoft / documentdb](https://github.com/microsoft/documentdb) - DocumentDB is the open-source engine powering vCore-based Azure Cosmos DB for MongoDB.
 It offers a native implementation of document-oriented NoSQL database, enabling seamless CRUD operations on BSON data types within a PostgreSQL framework.
 * 【2025-05-17】[espressif / esp-webrtc-solution](https://github.com/espressif/esp-webrtc-solution) -